amplience/dc-algolia-search-migration-script/README.md

 # dc-algolia-search-migration-script

-Script for migrating Amplience Dynamic Content search indexes to target Algolia accounts.
+A script for automating the migration of Amplience Dynamic Content search indexes to target Algolia accounts using the [Algolia CLI](https://www.algolia.com/doc/tools/cli/get-started/overview/).

 For the purposes of this readme: